Biden signs $95 billion military aid package for Ukraine, Israel and Taiwan

 The Ukrainians shot down the first seven incoming missiles, he said, but then ran out of weapons.
 The final four Russian missiles hit the plant and caused power outages.

-Ukraine is also hoping to receive ATACMS, an advanced U.S. missile that can travel close to 200 miles.
+Another U.S. official said Ukraine has fired these missiles twice in the past week in strikes against Russian targets in southern Ukraine.

-Ukraine has been pleading for this weapon.
-The Biden administration has not publicly announced it will provide it, and it was not included on the list the Pentagon released Wednesday.
+Ukraine has long been requesting these weapons, which can travel close to 200 miles.
+The Biden administration had been resisting, reluctant to provide U.S. weapons that could hit well inside Russian territory.

-Britain has sent a similar missile, the Storm Shadow, which has been credited with hitting Russian bases and ships far behind the front-lines.
+Britain has sent a similar missile, the Storm Shadow, which has been credited with hitting Russian bases in southern Ukraine and ships in the Black Sea, far beyond the front-lines.

-John Herbst, a former U.S. ambassador to Ukraine, says the military package is significant for reasons that go well beyond the weapons being sent to that country.
+John Herbst, a former U.S. ambassador to Ukraine, says the military package is significant for reasons that go well beyond the weapons themselves.

 Ukraine expected to target Crimea and the Black Sea